verberktstan/swark/README.md

 ## Example - Integrate swark.authom & swark.cedric

 > Note: Cedric's CSV implementation is currently clj only!
+In cljs you can actually use the in-memory implementation (see swark.cedric/Mem)

 Let's say you want to store a user record, some credentials and check their credentials.
 You can use swark.cedric for the persistence part, and swark.authom for the authentication part.